AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 You already pay for Marketing Hub Professional or above

 If you're already on a paid HubSpot tier, the ads tool is bundled in.
-Adding AdFlint at $20/mo on top is reasonable, but the marginal cost case for the ads tool itself is weaker if you're already on the platform.
+Adding AdFlint as a separate paid plan can still be reasonable, but the marginal cost case for the ads tool itself is weaker if you're already on the platform.

 Closed-loop revenue reporting matters more than ad creation